Click the images to see them larger above!

 His family hopes that Noah will graduate with the rest of his senior class.
 Ty hopes that he finds a career or joins the workforce in a capacity that he loves and that serves him and his goals.

-Today, Noah is remission, meaning there is no active cancer in his body.
-He is also back where he belongs: at home and on stage, singing and dancing.
+For a while, Noah was remission, meaning there was no active cancer in his body.
+Unfortunately, he recently relapsed.
+He and his family hope he'll be back where he belongs soon: at home and on stage, singing and dancing.
 He won’t let cancer keep him down.

 Information provided by Tyreece M. Gayton, Noah’s mom

 Donate in Honor of Noah Today!